Home Compare ADI vs WDC

 Analog Devices vs Western Digital: Which Stock Looks Stronger in 2026?

-Western Digital holds the cleaner structural position, with stability as the main driver and profitability adding further support.
+Western Digital holds the cleaner structural position, with the lead spread across valuation and stability.
 Analog Devices still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.